iiAzui/BipoleIVplus/CutsceneConversion/Converter/syntaxguide.md

 Anytime there is an array of {} objects in the JSON file, this is a list of dialogue lines.
-The root list is a list of dialogue lines.
+The root list is a list of dialogue lines, as well as the "true" and "false" values in branch dialogue lines.

 ======== DIALOGUE LINE KEYS ========
 "battle"